 NOTE: Antibody dilutions can be prepared in advance but may risk light or temperature exposure.

-Prepare 7AAD or Ghost dye violet 510 2X the required concentration in FACS buffer.
+Prepare 7AAD or Ghost dye violet 510 2X the required dilution in FACS buffer.
 See Table 1 for antibodies and dilutions.

 Resuspend 500,000 freshly isolated cells in 25 µL FC blocker solution to prevent nonspecific binding of the FC antibody region to an FC receptor.
 Incubate for 5 min at room temperature.